Axelspire

 Mobile applications

 Impact: Moderate to high.
 Mobile networks have higher latency (100-300ms RTT) and constrained bandwidth.
 The extra round trip for PQC handshakes is most noticeable here.
-Certificate compression and aggressive session pinning are essential.
+Session resumption and aggressive connection reuse are essential.

 IoT and embedded devices